Soojin-Lee0819/connectionsLab/Project2/README.md

 ````

-This way, I can predetermine the answer and directly assign the image to the correct value.
+This way, I can predetermine the answer and simply assign the image to the correct value.

 ````